 We conducted a study of 9-1-1 call centres to understand call taker and dispatch work practices, the potential benefits of video calling for 9-1-1, and the challenges that 9-1-1 video calls might create.
-The overarching goal was to understand what design factors are important for the design of 9-1-1 video calling systems.
-Our study was approved by our university research ethics board.
+The study was approved by our research ethics board.